Scheduled MonumentsEnglandPackhorse bridge

 Packhorse bridge is a scheduled monument protected by Historic England under reference 1003653.
 View the official record →

-Packhorse bridge is a medieval stone bridge located in Warwickshire, England, and is recorded on the National Heritage List for England under reference 1003653.
+Packhorse bridge is a late medieval stone bridge located in Warwickshire, England, serving as evidence of the region's trading networks during the fifteenth and sixteenth centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003653.

 Packhorse bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003653.